QTAT3R/ip_mac/README.md

 # ip_mac
-Script to automate changing mac and ip address for interface wlan0.
+Script to automate changing mac and ip address for desired interface.

 Requires macchanger to use.